 “Generally, it’s easier for longer content to rank,” says Aja Frost, HubSpot’s Head of Content SEO.
 While longer blog posts tend to perform the best, that’s not to say that every single blog post you publish must be more than 2,000 words.
 If you feel you’ve covered your topic well enough in 300, 800, or 1,000 words, then so be it.

 Here’s another resource that will help you grow your blog by using the latest blogging statistics for reference and guidance.
 Anastasia Belyh has written a longform article containing a myriad of relevant statistics and graphics about blogging, along with actionable key learnings from the stats.
-Worth checking out.
+Worth checking out to enable you to capitalize on the power of blogging.

 Corporate managers are gradually realizing the potential of blogs on their websites.
 A good corporate blog needs to be updated regularly, preferably a couple of times a week.
 The writing voice is authentic, friendly, conversational and grammatically correct.
 The blog needs to be credible, informative and tightly written.
 It needs to stay on topic.
 Generally write no more than 250 words per post or you will bore the pants off your readers.